IBM/ibm-block-csi-driver/docs/content/troubleshooting/csi_ug_troubleshooting_node_crash.md

     kubectl delete pod <pod name> --grace-period=0 --force
     ```

-5. Verify that the pod is now in a _Running_ state and that the pod has moved to worker-node1.
+5. Verify that the pod is now in a _Running_ state and that the pod has moved to a running node.

     <a name="full_example">For example:</a>

     ```
     $> kubectl get nodes
     NAME        STATUS   ROLES  AGE VERSION
     k8s-master  Ready    master 6d  <your k8s version>
     k8s-node1   Ready    <none> 6d  <your k8s version>
     k8s-node3   NotReady <none> 6d  <your k8s version>

     $> kubectl get pods --all-namespaces -o wide | grep default default sanity-statefulset-0 1/1 Terminating 0 19m 10.244.2.37 k8s-node3